jorisroovers/gitlint/docs/user_defined_rules.md

-commit.is_squash_commit | boolean        | Boolean indicating whether the commit is a squash commit or not. commit.parents          | list of string | List of parent commit ```sha```s (only for merge commits). commit.changed_files    | list of string | List of files changed in the commit (relative paths). commit.context          | object         | Object pointing to the bigger git context that the commit is part of commit.context.commits  | list of commit | List of commits in the git context.
+commit.is_squash_commit | boolean        | Boolean indicating whether the commit is a squash commit or not. commit.parents          | list of string | List of parent commit ```sha```s (only for merge commits). commit.changed_files    | list of string | List of files changed in the commit (relative paths). commit.branches         | list of string | List of branch names the commit is part of commit.context          | object         | Object pointing to the bigger git context that the commit is part of commit.context.commits  | list of commit | List of commits in the git context.
 Note that this might only be the subset of commits that gitlint is acting on, not all commits in the repo.